linhnq0520/LinKit/LinKit/LinKit.Core/README.md

 ### Step 1: Mark Your Services

 Decorate your classes with the `[RegisterService]` attribute.
-You can specify the `Lifetime`.
-If you don't specify a `ServiceType`, the generator will automatically infer the first implemented interface.
+The generator will infer the service type from the first implemented interface if not specified.

 ```csharp
 // Services/MyScopedService.cs